NolanJMcCafferty/Pitch-Charting-App/README.md

 Now, the data is available in CSV form and and an image of the chart is created as well.
 Here is a look at the interface:

 ![pitch charting applet](https://github.com/NolanJMcCafferty/Pitch-Charting-App/blob/master/pitchChart.png)

+To use the pitch charting applet, clone this repository and navigate to the src directory.
+Then, using the command line, run ``javac pitchChart.java`` and ``java pitchChart.java``.